pbaljet/CPSC-4970/docs/modules/m2/assign-2a-gitlab-pipeline.md

-# Assignment 2a - Gitlab Pipline Basics
+# M2 Assignment A - Gitlab Pipline Basics

 In this assignment you will be configuring a basic Gitlab CI/CD pipeline with multiple stages.